jpp135/CSC642-Prince-Persaud/README.md

 A folder containing the dataset used called named data and the instructions in the README on how to download it A folder containing the source code called named src
 A README providing an overview of the project and content of the repository

+NB: in the src folder "counties.csv" is from the Johns Hopkins University Covid 19 Data Repository while "Florida_Cases_Zips_0" is from the University of South Florida Libraries.